nhealing/Yoga-booking-system-for-CW/README.md

   Password: organiser123

 - Student
   Email: fiona@student.local
   Password: student123

-  Or create a new account using the Register page
+Or create a new account using the Register page.

 ---

 ## Features implemented

 ### Public
 - View homepage with available courses
-- Browse courses
+- Browse and filter courses by level, type and drop-in availability
+- Search courses by title or description
-- View course details and sessions
+- View course details, sessions, price and location

 ### Users
 - Register and login
 - Book full courses
-- Book individual sessions (if allowed)
+- Book individual drop-in sessions where available
-- Booking confirmation
+- View booking confirmation with status

 ### Organiser
 - Organiser dashboard
-- Add, edit and delete courses
+- Add, edit and delete courses including price and location
-- Manage sessions
+- Add and delete sessions
-- View class lists
+- View class lists with participant names and booking status
-- Manage users
+- Add and delete organiser accounts
+- Remove user accounts

 ---